StuyPulse/StuyLib/src/com/stuypulse/stuylib/streams/readme.md

 ## What is a Stream

-A stream is any class / lambda than when you call `.get()` it returns a double.
+A stream is any class / lambda that when you call `.get()` it returns a double.

 For example, say we wanted a stream of controller inputs, we would write.